Table of contents

 While both versions contain extension headers, the IP address header of each IP is different.

-The IPv4 infrastructure uses a subnet mask for every designated network, and the IPv6 infrastructure doesn’t use masks at all.
+The IPv4 infrastructure uses a subnet mask for every designated network, and the IPv6 infrastructure doesn’t use masks at all; it uses prefix lengths instead.

 You also need to configure a newly installed system with an IPv4 address, but that is optional for IPv6, which also offers autoconfiguration capabilities.